Skip to content

 compact

-Voluntarily compact the conversation/phase history now, freeing context window.
+Voluntarily compact the conversation history now, freeing context window.
 The OS injects a context-size signal (a ## Context window header with the exact-token free window) when the window is filling; the model may respond by emitting compact instead of waiting for the mandatory retry_loop backstop.
-The op routes to the caller-wired compaction (chat: force_compact_now; phase: compact_control_ir_results on-demand seam) and reports the freed tokens + the free window afterwards, in exact tokens (unit-aligned with the media load-contract error so "should I compact" and "what fits now" use the same scale).
+The op routes to the caller-wired compaction (force_compact_now) and reports the freed tokens + the free window afterwards, in exact tokens (unit-aligned with the media load-contract error so "should I compact" and "what fits now" use the same scale).

 {